-- (ii) Each wind tower is sited such that any occupied community building or nonparticipating residence will not experience more than 30 hours per year of shadow flicker under planned operating conditions as indicated by industry standard computer modeling. - (iii) Each wind tower blade tip does not exceed the height allowed under a Determination of No Hazard to Air Navigation by the Federal Aviation Administration under 14 CFR part 77. - (iv) The wind energy facility does not generate a maximum sound in excess of 55 average hourly decibels as modeled at the nearest
+(ii) Each wind tower is sited such that any occupied community building or nonparticipating residence will not experience more than 30 hours per year of shadow flicker under planned operating conditions as indicated by industry standard computer modeling.

+(iii) Each wind tower blade tip does not exceed the height allowed under a Determination of No Hazard to Air Navigation by the Federal Aviation Administration under 14 CFR part 77.

-- outer wall of the nearest dwelling located on an adjacent nonparticipating property.
-Decibel modeling shall use the Aweighted scale as designed by the American National Standards - (v) The wind energy facility is equipped with a functioning light-mitigating technology.
+(iv) The wind energy facility does not generate a maximum sound in excess of 55 average hourly decibels as modeled at the nearest outer wall of the nearest dwelling located on an adjacent nonparticipating property.
+Decibel modeling shall use the A-weighted scale as designed by the American National Standards Institute.

+- (v) The wind energy facility is equipped with a functioning light-mitigating technology.
 To allow proper conspicuity of a wind turbine at night during construction, a turbine may be lighted with temporary lighting until the permanent lighting configuration, including the light-mitigating technology, is implemented.
 The commission may grant a temporary exemption from the requirements of this subparagraph if installation of appropriate light-mitigating technology is not feasible.
-A request for a temporary exemption must be in writing and state all of the following: - (A) The purpose of the exemption. - (B) The proposed length of the exemption. - 16 (C) A description of the light-mitigating technologies 17 submitted to the Federal Aviation Administration. - (D) The technical or economic reason a light-mitigating technology is not feasible. - (E) Any other relevant information requested by the commission. - (vi) The wind energy facility meets any standards concerning radar interference, lighting, subject to subparagraph (v), or other relevant issues as determined by the commission. - (vii) The commission may adopt more stringent requirements under this subdivision if determined necessary for compliance with state or federal environmental regulations. - (c) For an energy storage facility, all of the following: - (i) The energy storage facility complies with the version of
+A request for a temporary exemption must be in writing and state all of the following: - 13 (A) The purpose of the exemption. - (B) The proposed length of the exemption. - 15 (C) A description of the light-mitigating technologies 16 submitted to the Federal Aviation Administration. - (D) The technical or economic reason a light-mitigating technology is not feasible. - (E) Any other relevant information requested by the commission. - (vi) The wind energy facility meets any standards concerning radar interference, lighting, subject to subparagraph (v), or other relevant issues as determined by the commission. - (vii) The wind energy facility will comply with any more stringent requirements adopted by the commission.
+Before adopting such requirements, the commission must determine that the requirements are necessary for compliance with state or federal environmental regulations. - (c) For an energy storage facility, all of the following: